thisbenrogers/my-neighbor-api/README.md

 A RESTful API that switches in the word 'NEIGHBOR', replacing instances of the n-word in song lyrics.

-Technologies include Express, knex, PostgreSQL, BcryptJS, and the Genius API through genius-lyrics npm package.
+This API uses Express and the Genius API through genius-lyrics npm package.

 ## Description

 This API offers a simple alternative to using the n-word in song.

-Using your favorite REST client, hit the below endpoints to register or login a user, search for a song by title, and return lyrics that have been specifically altered to improve potentially unfortunate choices.
+Using your favorite REST client hit the below endpoints to search for a song and/or return lyrics that have been specifically altered to improve potentially unfortunate choices.
 Doing better really is so easy.

 Inspired by this author's unlucky karaoke-night shifts behind the bar in a Texas college town, and by the below tweet: